Emmy Rossum Just Cut Her Hair into the Cutest Choppy Lob

 Emmy Rossum is kicking off the fall celebrity hair game with an adorable choppy lob.
-The 31-year-old actress, who is usually known for her chest-length brunette tresses, chopped several inches off her hair recently, and the result is a flouncy shoulder-length cut perfect for the sweater-weather days ahead.
+The 31-year-old actress, who’s usually known for her chest-length brunette tresses, chopped several inches off her hair, and the result is a flouncy shoulder-length cut perfect for the sweater-weather days ahead.

 The “Shameless” star debuted her new ‘do on Instagram on Tuesday, where she posted a photo of her fresh lob right after leaving the salon.
 The hair selfie, which was taken on a sidewalk in New York City, featured a fresh-faced Rossum sporting a dark gray coat and new shoulder-grazing locks, which were parted down the middle and partially tossed over one shoulder. “chop chop,” she captioned the shot.

-MORE: Padma Lakshmi Just Got a New Shaggy Lob with Side-Swept Bangs

-The genius behind Rossum’s new ‘do is celebrity hairstylist, Arsen Gurgov, who has worked with the actress for several years out of his Manhattan-based shop, Arsen Gurgov Hair Salon.
+The genius behind Rossum’s new cut is celebrity hairstylist, Arsen Gurgov, who has worked with the actress for several years out of his Manhattan-based shop, Arsen Gurgov Hair Salon.
 After snipping several inches off Rossum’s head, Gurgov posted a photo of Rossum and his sister, who is apparently a huge fan of the Showtime star.
 “My sisters dream came true meeting @emmyrossum,” he captioned the post.

 MORE: Drew Barrymore’s New Brand Includes Millennial Pink Hair Tools

-Gurgov’s sister isn’t the only one who is a major fan of Rossum.
+Gurgov’s sister isn’t the only one who’s a major fan of Rossum.
 And, now with an adorable new haircut, our love for the actress keeps growing.